rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>Scanner trigger will wakeup the device from a low power state.</p>
+Scanner trigger will wakeup the device from a low power state.
 ####Access